Carabao Cup fixtures on TV – how to watch live games, fourth round draw details and more

 Carabao Cup fixtures continue in the 2020/21 football season with live games on TV and plenty more to come.

-Reigning champions Manchester City begin their defence of the trophy against recently-relegated Bournemouth.
+Reigning champions Manchester City continue the defence of their crown against Burnley, while two huge showdowns are set to dominate the headlines next week.

-Lincoln City welcome Liverpool to the LNER Stadium, Morecambe host Newcastle and Barnsley travel to face Chelsea in three of the biggest mismatches of the round.
+Tottenham face Chelsea after being handed a bye due to a coronavirus outbreak at Leyton Orient, while Liverpool host Arsenal at Anfield in a rematch of the Community Shield.

-It has been confirmed that every match of the third and fourth rounds involving a Premier League team will be shown live on CarabaoCup.live for one-off £10 match passes.
+It has been confirmed that every match of the fourth round involving a Premier League team that has not been picked up by Sky Sports will be shown live on CarabaoCup.live for one-off £10 match passes.

 Numerous Carabao Cup fixtures will be shown live on Sky Sports throughout the season, hopefully culminating in a packed-out Wembley once again.
 We hope.